shakhor-shual/walkman/self_deploy/to_azure/README.md

 - cd to folder: walkman/self_deploy/to_azure
-- if Walkman already installed  locally, deploy installer to cloud via Walkman (in this case in .meta sub-folder of installer will be automatically generated artefact 'ssh-to-self-deploy-WALKMAN.sh' for simplify ssh access on deployed Walkman-VM, just run it for connect to VM)
+- if Walkman already installed  locally, deploy installer to cloud via Walkman (in this case in .meta sub-folder of installer will be automatically generated artefact 'ssh-to-cloud-WALKMAN.sh' for simplify ssh access on deployed Walkman-VM, just run it for connect to VM)
 - otherwise, you can deploy Walkman in the cloud using only Terraform (install it before)
 - cd to folder: 00_deploy_walkman